fehmer/adafruit-i2c-lcd/README.md

 # Adafruit I2C LCD Plate

 Node.js implementation for the Adafruit RGB 16x2 LCD+Keypad Kit for Raspberry Pi http://www.adafruit.com/products/1110

-**Note:** This readme is for the current version 1.x.x.
+**Note:** This readme is for the current version 1.x.x/2.x.x.
 If you are using older versions please read the [version 0.0.x readme](https://github.com/fehmer/adafruit-i2c-lcd/tree/0.0.x) or [version 0.1.x readme](https://github.com/fehmer/adafruit-i2c-lcd/tree/0.1.x).

 **Note:** Since version 1.0.0 this module is based on [i2c-bus](https://www.npmjs.com/package/i2c-bus).
 For compatibility with your node.js version read the i2c-bus documentation.
 Older versions of this module were based on [i2c](https://www.npmjs.com/package/i2c). adafruit-i2c-lcd version 0.1.x only works with node.js 0.12.x and adafruit-i2c-lcd version 0.0.x only works with node.js 0.10.x.

+**Note:** Version 2.0.0 and greater drops support for node v4, v5, and v7 as well as npm < v4 (update npm by running the command ```npm i npm -g```)

 **Note:** This module is compatible with  Sainsmart 1602 I2C, see [Compatibility](#compatibility)